 Don’t compare your life to the idealistic pictures that inhabit your mind.
 Drop any notion you have of how you or your life should look and instead, embrace things as they are.
 Practice self-acceptance.

-It’s natural not to like what‘s happening at times but in the end, you have two choices.
-Argue with reality and create more suffering or, for the sake of your own peace, make a conscious choice to stop resisting.
+It’s natural not to like what‘s happening at times but in the end, you have two choices—arguing with reality and thereby create more suffering for yourself or accepting what is, for the sake of your own peace.

 You will experience contentment to the extent that you accept whatever life brings.